-You may not have heard of Asheville North Carolina before, but that’s about to change.
+You may not have heard of Asheville in North Carolina before, but that’s about to change.
 This small city is determined to put itself on the map, and it’s doing everything right along the way.
 Asheville is a great place to visit if you enjoy music, art, and a young, hip vibe.
-In fact, it’s making a name for itself as the trendy destination for arty adventures and mini breaks.
+In fact, it’s making a name for itself as a trendy destination for arty adventures and mini breaks.

 - Where to Stay in Asheville